Black Liberation Music

 Dragoș Rusu & Victor Stutz

-Dragoș Rusu is co-founder and co-editor in chief of The Attic and allround music adventurer.
+Dragoș Rusu is co-founder and co-editor in chief of The Attic, sound researcher and allround music adventurer, with a keen interest in the anthropology of sound.

 Victor Stutz is a sound adventurer and music selector from Bucharest – currently based in Barcelona - with a background in anthropology.